thewca/wca-documents/documents/policies/external/Competition Requirements.md

    5. The competition name must be 50 characters or less, including whitespaces.
    6. If the competition is named after anyone or anything, they must be persons or things lacking any controversial meaning worldwide.
    7. Names should contain the location of the competition.
-   8. Competitions may not be named after a living cuber, competition organizer, or any competition staff.
+   8. Competitions may not be named after a living cuber, member of the organization team, or any competition staff.
    9. Names must not contain possibly offensive parts or memes.
    10. The name cannot contain website domains or anything susceptible to be interpreted as a link, hashtag or in general an electronic identifier.
    11. The name cannot contain any trademarks unless the organization team is formally authorized, in writing, to use such names.